-Your menu is so much more than just a list of what food you offer — and there’s much more to great menu design than making sure your menu looks appealing.
-In fact, engineering your menu — or updating the layout of your menu can actually help you boost the sales of your most profitable items.
+Your menu is so much more than just a list of what food you offer, and there’s much more to great menu design than making sure your menu looks appealing.
+In fact, engineering your menu — or updating the layout of it — can actually help you boost the sales of your most profitable items.

 How much are you spending on inventory?
 What does your menu pricing look like?
 How popular is each dish?
 What is your total profit from these items, and how do they compare to each other?
-These are all questions that restaurant owners need to be able to answer if they hope to improve the performance of their menus and increase profits.
+These are all questions that restaurant owners need to get to the bottom of if they hope to improve the performance of their menus and increase profits.
 And you can get there using menu engineering.

 This article will explain the key metrics necessary for advanced menu engineering analysis, and show you how to gain valuable and actionable insights from them.